Last updated: 2026-03-04

 Is the Mercedes-Benz E-Class reliable long-term?

-The Mercedes-Benz E-Class has an average reliability score of 58/100 across all model years in our database, rated "mixed".
-Reliability varies significantly by model year — choose carefully.
+The Mercedes-Benz E-Class has an average reliability score of 60/100 across all model years in our database, rated "good".
+Overall, it is a reliable vehicle, though some model years perform better than others.

 Which Mercedes-Benz E-Class generation is most reliable?